Comparing FSD Pharma (HUGE) and Its Peers

 |2.33

 As a group, “Medicinals & botanicals” companies have a potential upside of 94.09%.
-Given FSD Pharma’s peers higher probable upside, analysts plainly believe FSD Pharma has less favorable growth aspects than its peers.
+Given FSD Pharma’s peers higher possible upside, analysts plainly believe FSD Pharma has less favorable growth aspects than its peers.

 Summary